darklang/docs/docs/contributing/adding-a-language-feature.md

 There are a number of
-[language features that we'd like to add](https://github.com/darklang/dark/issues?q=is%3Aissue+is%3Aopen+label%3Alanguage-feature) to Dark.
-While there a quite a few steps involved in adding a language feature, they're typically relatively straightforward to add once you've figured out the Dark codebase.
+[language features that we'd like to add](https://github.com/darklang/dark/issues?q=is%3Aissue+is%3Aopen+label%3Alanguage-feature) to Darklang.
+While there a quite a few steps involved in adding a language feature, they're typically relatively straightforward to add once you've figured out the Darklang codebase.

 It's important to note that the most important part of a language feature is getting agreement on what it does.
 We typically write specs for features, and